What if you stopped apologizing for being you,

 You aren’t alone: We all come into the world, seeking out someone — who is seeking out us.
 What we all want most, is someone to want us.

 We all want to be seen — and see how someone’s seeking us out.

 And what makes each of us feel less on the outside is knowing that we are sought out.

 You are not too much.
 You do not have to disappear.
 This can change all the things beating loud in your heart, to feel the truth of this.

-Feeling like you’re too much and not enough at all, is maybe the same impossibly vulnerable feeling: the vulnerability of being wholly seen just as you are — and being wholly loved just as are.
+Feeling like you’re too much and not enough at all, is maybe the same impossibly vulnerable feeling: the vulnerability of being wholly seen just as you are — and the seeming impossibility of being wholly loved just as are.

-And there is no fear, because Perfect Love’s moved in here.
 You don’t have to become less — you only have to come and let yourself be loved by Him — and this will transform everything.

 There is a place for you — a safe place for all of you.
 Do more than find that place.
-Forge that place.
+Forget that place.
 Trust that place.
 Rest in that place.